-- 1.1 This Sustainability Report incorporating Strategic Environmental Assessment (SEA) has been prepared to support the Cranleigh Neighbourhood Plan Submission (Regulation 16) Consultation Version.
+- 1.1 This Sustainability Report has been prepared to support the Cranleigh Neighbourhood Plan Submission (Regulation 16) Consultation Version.
 It demonstrates how the Cranleigh Neighbourhood Plan ('the Plan') contributes towards the achievement of sustainable development. - 1.2 Sustainable development is about ensuring a better quality of life for everyone, now and for generations to come.
 It is about considering the long-term environmental, social and economic issues and impacts in an integrated and balanced way.
 The UK Government has set five guiding principles to achieve the sustainable development purpose.
-These principles form the basis for policy in the UK and are as follows: - Living within environmental limits - Ensuring a strong, healthy and just society - Building a strong, stable and sustainable economy - Promoting good governance - Using sound science responsibly - 1.3 One of the means by which sustainable development can be achieved is through the land-use planning process. - 1.4 The Plan can help to achieve sustainable development as it aims to ensure that development meets the needs of people living and working in the Neighbourhood Area, while at the same time helping to ensure that adverse environmental impacts are minimised.
+These principles form the basis for policy in the UK and are as follows: - Living within environmental limits - Ensuring a strong, healthy and just society - Building a strong, stable and sustainable economy - Promoting good governance - Using sound science responsibly - 1.3 One of the means by which sustainable development can be achieved is through the landuse planning process. - 1.4 The Plan can help to achieve sustainable development as it aims to ensure that development meets the needs of people living and working in the Neighbourhood Area, while at the same time helping to ensure that adverse environmental impacts are minimised. - 1.5 At the request of Cranleigh Parish Council, Waverley Borough Council undertook a Strategic Environmental Assessment (SEA) screening assessment in January and February 2016.
+This concluded that an SEA of the Cranleigh Neighbourhood Plan was required. - In May 2018, Cranleigh Parish Council issued an SEA Scoping Report for consultation to Waverley Borough Council and the statutory bodies (Environment Agency, Natural England and Historic England).
+Following representations by those bodies, the final SEA Scoping Report was prepared and issued in July 2018.
+This has informed this Sustainability Report.